mtumilowicz/kotlin-spring-oauth2-authorization-server/README.md

                 * commonly used
                     * google, twitter etc
                         * https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/
+* authorization code flow
+    * exchanges an authorization code for a token
+    * you have to also pass along your app’s Client Secret
+    * use cases: Server side web applications where the source code is not exposed publicly
+    * steps
+        1. user clicks on a login link in the web application
+        1. user is redirected to an OAuth authorization server
+        1. user provides credentials
+            * typically, the user is shown a list of permissions that will be granted
+        1. user is redirected to the application, with a one-time authorization code
+            * why authorization code is returned and not the token itself
+                 * if the access token would be returned directly (instead of authorization code) machine with the browser/app would have access to it
+                 * don't trust the users machine to hold tokens but you do trust your own servers
+        1. app receives the user’s authorization code
+            * forwards it along with the Client ID and Client Secret, to the OAuth authorization server
+                * why to not pass client secret in the first step?
+                    * you could not trust the client (user/his browser which try to use you application)
+                * keeps sensitive information (client secret) from the browser
+                * uses secure channel of communication
+                    * connection between client application and authorization server is hidden from user
+                        * it could be very secured channel not the same as the one from user to client application
+        1. authorization server sends an ID Token, Access Token, and an optional Refresh Token
+            * allows for the final access-token to never reach and never be stored on the machine with the browser/app
+        1. web application can then use the Access Token to gain access to the target API
 * refresh tokens
     * token that doesn’t expire is too powerful
     * to obtain a new access token, the client can rerun the flow